neoversionsix/neoversionsix.github.io/blogs/confidence/confidence.md

 # Confidence
 [Home](../../index.md)

-The feeling of confidence is an important to me because it affects my decision’s, my actions, and it bleeds into other feelings.
+The feeling of confidence is an important feeling to me because it affects my decision’s, my actions, and it bleeds into other feelings.

 <p align="center">
 <img src="surfing.jpg" width="800">